Saddam Hussein: Exile to the United Arab Republic

-Army officers with ties to the Ba'ath Party overthrew Qasim in the Ramadan Revolution coup of February 1963.
+Army officers with ties to the Ba'ath Party overthrew and killed Qasim in the Ramadan Revolution coup of February 1963; long suspected to be supported by the CIA, however, pertinent contemporary documents relating to the CIA's operations in Iraq have remained classified by the U.S. government, although the Ba'athists are documented to have maintained supportive relationships with U.S. officials before, during, and after the coup.
 Ba'athist leaders were appointed to the cabinet and Abdul Salam Arif became president.
 Arif dismissed and arrested the Ba'athist leaders later that year in the November 1963 Iraqi coup d'état.
-Being exiled in Egypt at the time, Saddam played no role in the 1963 coup or the brutal anti-communist purge that followed; although he returned to Iraq after the coup, Saddam remained "on the fringes of the newly installed Ba'thi administration and [had] to content himself with the minor position of a member of the Party's central bureau for peasants," in the words of Efraim Karsh and Inari Rautsi.
+Being exiled in Egypt at the time, Saddam played no role in the 1963 coup or the brutal anti-communist purge that followed; although he returned to Iraq after the coup, becoming a key organizer within the Ba'ath Party's civilian wing upon his return.
 Unlike during the Qasim years, Saddam remained in Iraq following Arif's anti-Ba'athist purge in November 1963, and became involved in planning to assassinate Arif.
 In marked contrast to Qasim, Saddam knew that he faced no death penalty from Arif's government and knowingly accepted the risk of being arrested rather than fleeing to Syria again.
 Saddam was arrested in October 1964 and served approximately two years in prison before escaping in 1966.
 In 1966, Ahmed Hassan al-Bakr appointed him Deputy Secretary of the Regional Command.
 Saddam, who would prove to be a skilled organizer, revitalized the party.
 He was elected to the Regional Command, as the story goes, with help from Michel Aflaq—the founder of Ba'athist thought.
 In September 1966, Saddam initiated an extraordinary challenge to Syrian domination of the Ba'ath Party in response to the Marxist takeover of the Syrian Ba'ath earlier that year, resulting in the Party's formalized split into two separate factions.
 Saddam then created a Ba'athist security service, which he alone controlled.